-Of the 37 photos taken in Schley, 35 of them were of "good" or "special" places.
+Thirty-seven (37) photos were taken in Schley, 35 of them were of "good" or "special" places.
 These photos can be grouped into four categories:

-1. Images of the Prairie River, particularly the Prairie Dells Scenic Area, including images of water related activities such as fishing or canoeing.
+- 1. Images of the Prairie River, particularly the Prairie Dells Scenic Area, including images of water related activities such as fishing or canoeing. - 2.
+The Town included a survey in the 2014 tax papers.
+There were 450 surveys sent out with a return of 44%.
+The Town received information on the financial status of the Town along with population and future direction of the Town.

-2. Agricultural settings, including farmsteads; silos; red barns; and fields of ginseng, corn, hay and grain.
+3. Agricultural settings, including farmsteads; silos; red barns; and fields of ginseng, corn, hay and grain.

-3. Neatly kept rural residences, especially those that blended with a rural or forest setting.
+4. Neatly kept rural residences, especially those that blended with a rural or forest setting.

-4. Small businesses and local institutions, such as the Town Hall, churches, and cemeteries.
+5. Small businesses and local institutions, such as the Town Hall, churches, and cemeteries.